yardencsGitHub/yardencsGitHub.github.io/_pages/cv.md

 syntax rules with long-range history dependence.
 (2) Deep neural network algorithms development - outperforming the state-of-the-art method for birdsong annotation.
 (3) Collaborated with the Cogan lab from UT Dallas to develop scalable ultramicroelectrode arrays for neural stimulation and recording.

-Graduate Student October 2007 to January 2016
+## Graduate Student October 2007 to January 2016
-Paz and Schneidman labs, Weizmann Institute of Science Department of Neurobiology Research Summary: Modeled human classication learning.
+**Paz and Schneidman labs, Weizmann Institute of Science Department of Neurobiology** Research Summary: Modeled human classification learning.
 Found that visual feature-based reinforcement learning models can capture, predict and be used to in uence behavior - and boost learning.
-Trained monkeys on classication tasks and recorded single neurons while the animals learned new rules.
-Developed a novel projection of neural activity on visual features to discover dierent learning dynamics in cortex and striatum.
+Trained monkeys on classification tasks and recorded single neurons while the animals learned new rules.
+Developed a novel projection of neural activity on visual features to discover different learning dynamics in cortex and striatum.

 Work experience
 ======